Bhati Bhasha

-Bhati Bhasa or Bhati is a dialect of Marathi spoken by Padye Brahmins of Goa some believes that padye belong to the Karhade Brahmin group. but padye is indeed a seperate brahmin sub - community.
+Bhati Bhasa or Bhati is a dialect of Marathi spoken by Padye Brahmins of Goa who belong to the Karhade Brahmin group.
 It is belonged to Indo-Iranian mixed group of languages.
 This dialect is nasal and has many Marathi words.

-The people who speak this dialect are called padyes in Goa.
+The people who speak this dialect are called Bhatts in Goa.
 The dialect is becoming endangered as many people of the community are now turning towards Standard Marathi.